GodHybrid/RiskOfSlimeRain/README.md

 The mod also features a config setting where you can selectively pick the amount of stacks each item occupies, in case you need to tweak/disable the effects.
 If you want the items you used back, defeat the Wall of Flesh for the **Nullifier** item.

 **"Risk of Slime Rain"** is in a beta-stage as of now, offering a fraction of what the end goal is.
 However, it is still playable!
 It currently offers:
-25 items of **Common** rarity - a nice variety of offensive, utility and defensive items
+25 items of **Common** rarity - a nice variety of offensive, utility and defensive items.

 _Multiplayer compatible, no pvp support._